kurdin/console-remote/README.md

 3) add in your JavaScript code `console.re.log('my first remote log');`

-4) open remote logger in separate browser: `http://console.re/project-channel-name`
+4) open remote logger in a separate browser: `http://console.re/project-channel-name`

-5) reload your webpage or app, you should see in logger `[log] my first remote log`
+5) reload your webpage or app, you should see in logger the following: `[log] my first remote log`

-Below an example how to include connector.js in `<header>`:
+Below is an example how to include connector.js in `<header>`:
 ```html
 <!DOCTYPE html>
   <html>